USS HIGGINS DDG 76

 February 28, The guided-missile destroyer pulled into Pohang, Republic of Korea, for a scheduled port visit.

-June 3, USS Higgins returned to San Diego after a four-month underway period.
+June 3, USS Higgins returned to Naval Base San Diego after a four-month deployment.

 The Higgins underwent its first Drydocking Selected Restricted Availability (DSRA) in the British Aerospace Engineering’s San Diego shipyard over the summer.